M66B/FairEmail/FAQ.md

 Note that the domain name (the parts after the @ sign) always needs to be equal to the domain name of the identity.
 Since version 1.1640 it is possible to match the full email address with a regex, which can be useful for matching alias domain names.

-If you like to match a catch-all email address, this regex is mostly okay:
+If you want to match a catch-all email address, this regex is usually fine, provided all usernames for the domain are yours:

 ```
 .*